 When you fill out a health insurance application and use some tools on this website, you’ll need to estimate your expected income for 2016.
 Two important things to know:

-Start with your adjusted gross income (AGI).
-You’ll find this on your most recent federal income tax return.
-For most people, AGI is very close to or identical to MAGI.
+Step 1.
+Start with your household’s adjusted gross income (AGI) from your most recent federal income tax return.

 There are some differences, depending on your state and other factors.
-The Marketplace application may ask you specific questions used to determine if you’re eligible for Medicaid.
-If it looks like anyone in your household qualifies for Medicaid or the Children’s Health Insurance program, we’ll send your application to your state agency.
+The Marketplace application may ask you specific questions to see if you’re eligible for Medicaid.
+If it looks like anyone in your household qualifies for Medicaid or the Children’s Health Insurance Program (CHIP), we’ll send your application to your state agency.
 They may ask you for more information.
 If it turns out you’re eligible, they’ll help you enroll.